matomatical/coursework-portfolio/README.md

 Assessment:

-* Our semester project was to implement, in teams of several students, a compiler for a toy language called 'Goat'.
-The compiler was implemented in Haskell using the Parsec monadic parser combinator library, and we implemented a monadic code generation library too.
+* Our semester project was to implement, in teams, a compiler for a toy language called 'Goat'.
+The compiler was implemented in Haskell.
+We used the Parsec monadic parser combinator library, and implemented a monadic code generation library too.
 We also explored lexer and parser generators for Haskell (alex and happy).

   The code for our final compiler, along with project specifications, is available in